bryantrichardson/Penetration-Test-Report/README.md

 ## Description
 For this project, I go through a fake company's back end databases and web application to simulate the role of a penetration tester.
 The project was conducted as a capture the flag event within my Cybersecurity Bootcamp at UNCC School of Professional Studies. <br><br>
 (The report is a template created by UNCC School of Professional Studies.
-The only parts I am personally responsible for are highlighted)
+The only parts I am personally responsible for are highlighted.)

 ## Tools Used
 * Metasploit